gauravsaini694/nehasood/content/allpages/dr-neha-sood-swollen.md

           * You've got a fever, nocturnal sweats, or a sudden loss of weight.

-          * in children any node larger than 1 centimeter) in diameter.
+          * In children any node larger than 1 centimeter) in diameter.

           The course of action depends on what caused the enlarged nodes.